emma-farina/emma-farina.github.io/data_story.md

 		<iframe src="./plots/spearman_59_Second_Normalcy.jpeg" height=300 width=1200></iframe>

 		<p align="justify">You must be as surprised as we were when we found this result: the correlation between interest and mobility seemed to be the opposite for Italy compared to the first normalcy.
 Perhaps, as it was the second normalcy, the relationship between the newly returned freedom and the food preferences was affected by different factors.</p>

+		<h4>To summarize, did the lockdown encourage a healthier lifestyle?</h4>

+		<p align="justify">In this study, we did not investigate causality between the lockdown severity and the food interest, only correlations.
+However, we can say that overall, the interest seems to shift to healthy food rather than unhealthy food as the time spent at home increases.
+This is especially striking for Italy, where an increase in the mobility restrictions was consistently associated with an increased relative interest in healthy food.

+This analysis revealed very interesting cultural differences on food behavior.
+For instance, Spain and Italy are often considered to have closely related cultures.
+Yet in this study, we found that the relation between healthy food interest and mobility restriction is the opposite for these two countries.

+Furthermore, the interest in Spain for healthy food seems to beat the one for unhealthy food as the ratio is over 1, unlike in Italy.
+We notice that in Spain and Italy, the relative interest for the preferred type of food decreases during the most severe periods of lockdown.
+This suggests that, at least in these countries, these periods disturb people's food consumption habits instead of reinforcing their existing ones.

+These results could be investigated in further studies, to find the factors that can influence differently food preferences in periods of great changes.
+We continue to research the cultural aspects of food interest during the pandemic with the next question.</p>

 <h2 id="q2">World cuisines</h2>